TiagoMA90/connect/README.md

 - Users can update their own Profile Bio & Profile Picture in "Edit Profile" (/profiles/(id)/edit), from the Dropdown menu.
 - Users can update their Username in "Change Username" (/profiles/(id)/edit/username), from the Dropdown menu.
 - Users can update their Password in "Update Password" (/profiles/5/edit/password), from the Dropdown menu.
 - Users can update delete their own Profile accounts by clicking "Delete Account", from the Dropdown menu.
-(Bugged)
+(Bugged).
+- Users can create Reports via a modal associated to a post.
+- Users can create Wall posts via the Wall component at "/".
+- Users can update their Wall posts via their posts on the Wall.
+- Users can create Reviews on each other profiles, (/profiles/(id)/).
+- Users can update their Reviews from their reviews associated to a profile, via a profile page.

-## Planning & Agile (REVIEW BEFORE SUBMISSION)
+## Planning & Agile

 This [project](https://github.com/users/TiagoMA90/projects/9) was planned using Agile methodology and MoSCoW prioritization.